..:: MAIN MENU ::..

-Jurnal Pendidikan dan Ilmu Geografi (JPIG) is a peer-reviewed journal.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (LPPM Universitas Kanjuruhan Malang).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+Jurnal Penelitian dan Pendidikan IPS (JPPI) is a peer-reviewed journal.
+This statement clarifies the ethical behavior of all parties involved in publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer reviewer, and the publisher.
+This statement is based on copes.

-The publication of an article in a peer-reviewed JPIG (Jurnal Pendidikan dan Ilmu Geografi) is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.
+The publication of an article in a peer-reviewed Jurnal Penelitian dan Pendidikan IPS (JPPI) journal is essential for developing a coherent and respected knowledge network.
+It directly reflects the quality of the authors' work and the institutions that support them.
+Peer-reviewed articles help and embody the scientific method.
+Therefore, it is essential to agree on standards of expected ethical behavior for all parties involved in publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Geography Education Study Program Universitas Kanjuruhan Malang as publisher of JPIG (Jurnal Pendidikan dan Ilmu Geografi) takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, Geography Education Study Program Universitas Kanjuruhan Malang and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+The Postgraduate Programme at Universitas Kanjuruhan Malang, as the publisher of Jurnal Penelitian dan Pendidikan IPS (JPPI), takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or additional commercial revenue has no impact or influence on editorial decisions.
+In addition, the Editorial Board will assist in communications with other journals and publishers where this is useful and necessary.

-The editor of the JPIG (Jurnal Pendidikan dan Ilmu Geografi) is responsible for deciding which of the articles submitted to the journal should be published.
-The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editor of the Jurnal Penelitian dan Pendidikan IPS (JPPI) is responsible for deciding which of the articles submitted to the journal should be published.
+Validation of the work in question and its importance to researchers and readers must always drive such decisions.
+Editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors can consult with other editors or reviewers to make this decision.